xabikos/aspnet-webpack/README.md

 - Prepare the production bundles in an advanced way

 ###Powerful development environment and live reload cross platform with webpack-dev-server
-One of the most powerful tools that comes with webpack is the [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html) that can be used for advanced features as live reload of all the assets that webpack handles.
+One of the most powerful tools that comes with webpack is the [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html) that can be used for live reload of all the assets that webpack handles.
 The development server could be used as a standalone tool and serve both html and static assets.
 On the other hand can be combined with an existing application and serve only the static assets.
 In both cases with the proper configuration we can have live reload.

-##Installation and Usage
-In order to install the package you need to execute in a package manager `Install-Package Webpack` console in Visual Studio or edit manualy the project.json file and add in dependencies section the item `"Webpack": "*"`.

-After successful installation there are available three extensions methods we could use based on the scenario we need.

 ###The two development workflows
 There are two development workflows that we can use with webpack.

 ####Bundle creation
 In that scenario every time we execute webpack it will create the bundles in the configured path.
-No live reload is enabled so every after change we need to execute webpack again and refresh the page.
+No live reload is enabled so after every change we need to execute webpack again and refresh the page.

 ####Bundle creation and live relaod
 In this case every time we launch our application the webpack dev server is started and creates all the required bundles in the memory.
-The webpack dev server establises a web socker connection with our application and every time a JavaScript or a style file changes an automatic refresh is triggered in our browser.
+The webpack dev server establishes a web socket connection with our application and every time a JavaScript or a style file changes an automatic refresh is triggered in our browser.
-In case of style changes the page is not refreshed as all the styles are embeded in style elements in the head part of the page.
+In case of style changes the page is not refreshed as all the styles are embedded in style elements in the head part of the page.
 In case of a [React.js](http://facebook.github.io/react/) application when a change in a component is happened the page does not refresh either as you can see in the corresponding sample.

 In both scenarios above we don't have to add manually the script tags in the layout file or somewhere else as the library itself will do that for us through the webpack middleware.

+##Installation and Usage
+In order to install the package you need to execute in a package manager console in Visual Studio `Install-Package Webpack` or edit manually the project.json file and add in dependencies section the item `"Webpack": "*"`.

+After successful installation there are available three extensions methods we could use based on the scenario we need.

 ###Register services
 First step is to add the `services.AddWebpack()` section in the ConfigureServices method in order for the library